Book now L:Close

 • Right of Appeal

 • Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority if you consider that the processing of personal data concerning you infringes the GDPR (Art.
 77 GDPR).
 You can assert this right before a supervisory authority in the member state of your residence, your place of work or the place of the alleged infringement.
-In Bavaria, the competent supervisory authority is the Bavarian State Office for Data Protection Supervision.

 Of course, you can also contact us directly if you are dissatisfied or have questions about data protection.
 The quickest way to reach our internal contact person on the subject of data protection is to use the following contact details: